gbmhunter/blog/content/electronics/components/current-sources-and-sinks/_index.md

 Below shows the schematic for a constant-current diode:

-{{% img src="constant-current-diode-schematic.png" width="350" caption="Schematic for a constant-current diode, a.k.a JFET current source.
+{{% figure src="constant-current-diode-schematic.png" width="350" caption="Schematic for a constant-current diode, a.k.a JFET current source.
 Current source is very simple, and consists of just an N-channel JFET and (optional) resistor.
 This two-terminal current source is not referenced to any rail and thus the load can be high-side, low-side, or anywhere in-between!" %}}

 ### How It Works